Synthetic diamond: Machining and cutting tools

 Most industrial applications of synthetic diamond have long been associated with their hardness; this property makes diamond the ideal material for machine tools and cutting tools.
 As the hardest known naturally occurring material, diamond can be used to polish, cut, or wear away any material, including other diamonds.
 Common industrial applications of this ability include diamond-tipped drill bits and saws, and the use of diamond powder as an abrasive.
 These are by far the largest industrial applications of synthetic diamond.
 While natural diamond is also used for these purposes, synthetic HPHT diamond is more popular, mostly because of better reproducibility of its mechanical properties.
 Diamond is not suitable for machining ferrous alloys at high speeds, as carbon is soluble in iron at the high temperatures created by high-speed machining, leading to greatly increased wear on diamond tools compared to alternatives.

 The usual form of diamond in cutting tools is micron-sized grains dispersed in a metal matrix (usually cobalt) sintered onto the tool.
 This is typically referred to in industry as polycrystalline diamond (PCD).
 PCD-tipped tools can be found in mining and cutting applications.
 For the past fifteen years, work has been done to coat metallic tools with CVD diamond, and though the work shows promise, it has not significantly replaced traditional PCD tools.

 Thermal conductor

 Most materials with high thermal conductivity are also electrically conductive, such as metals.
 In contrast, pure synthetic diamond has high thermal conductivity, but negligible electrical conductivity.
 This combination is invaluable for electronics where diamond is used as a heat spreader for high-power laser diodes, laser arrays and high-power transistors.
 Efficient heat dissipation prolongs the lifetime of those electronic devices, and the devices' high replacement costs justify the use of efficient, though relatively expensive, diamond heat sinks.
+Further, this combination is also useful for high-power radio-frequency (RF) applications, such as microcoils used to generate strong, localized RF fields.
 In semiconductor technology, synthetic diamond heat spreaders prevent silicon and other semiconducting devices from overheating.